-In addition, limestone from Caldon Low fed limekilns at Oakamoor, Alton and Uttoxeter.
+In addition, limestone from Caldon Low fed limekilns at Oakamoor, Alton, Rocester and Uttoxeter.

 The rest of the traffic was mostly domestic and agricultural.

-Evidence for traffic can be seen at Seventy Bridge, where the boats' towing ropes have cut grooves into the stonework.
+Evidence for the wear and tear caused by boat passage can be seen at a surviving bridge, called Seventy Bridge, where towing ropes have cut grooves into the stonework.

-A wooden plank, bolted to one side of the bridge, that was supposed to protect the stonework from rope damage, is still in place after 160+ years.
+A knotched wooden plank, bolted to one side of the bridge, that was supposed to protect the stonework, is still in place after 160+ years.